 Candidate assessment is based on the quality of the application and the dynamic of the cohort as a whole.
 All decisions on eligibility and shortlisting are final, and at the discretion of the WILD Program Advisory Committee.

-To be eligible, all applicants must complete the application form online including selection questions and signed applicant acknowledgement section.
+Applications are submitted through our online applications portal.
+All applicants must complete the application form online including selection questions and signed applicant acknowledgement section.

 As part of the application, applicants will be asked to provide the following three items: